 (2) What work or task has the dog been trained to perform?

 - Request any documentation for the dog of any kind, including registration, certification, training, licensing, or anything like that.
 Service dogs do not need to be professionally trained, and the people who use service dogs have the right to train the dog themselves

-- Require that the dog demonstrate its task or work that it does to help the person who is living with a disability
+- Require that the dog demonstrate the task or work that it does to help the person who is living with a disability

-- Ask questions about the someones disability, including asking personal questions
+- Ask questions about someone’s disability, including asking personal questions

-Service dog laws Nebraska, under the federal ADA laws, indicate that businesses, organizations, and other “covered entities” are not obligated to take care of, or supervise service animals.
+Service dog laws in Nebraska, under the federal ADA laws, indicate that businesses, organizations, and other “covered entities” are not obligated to take care of or supervise service animals.